 Motorcycle Accidents at Intersections

 According to the most recent data from the National Highway Traffic Safety Administration, 34% of motorcycle accidents occur at intersections.
 Analyzing these types of crashes even closer reveals the most prevalent type of intersection wreck, or 42% of intersection wrecks, is when a vehicle turning left fails to yield to a motorcycle going straight.
 In these cases, many car and truck drivers later maintain that they looked but did not see the motorcycle or they will claim the motorcycle was speeding and that was the cause of the wreck.
 But the reality is that many drivers simply are not looking for motorcycles.
-This inattentiveness combined with the smaller profile of the motorcycle often combine with serious consequences for motorcycle riders.
+Of course, everyone who travels through an intersection has a duty to obey traffic signals and the duty to maintain a proper lookout.
+A driver's inattentiveness combined with the smaller profile of the motorcycle often combine with serious consequences for motorcycle riders.

 Other common types of intersection wrecks occur when:

 * A driver of a vehicle pulls out from a side street into the path of a motorcycle.

 * A driver of a vehicle rear-ends a motorcycle because they were not paying sufficient attention to realize the motorcycle was slowing down or stopping.
 Many motorists do not realize motorcycle drivers often downshift to slow their bike and so often brake lights will not be activated.